Experimental demonstration of input-output indefiniteness in a single quantum device: Efficient computation of the robustness of input-output indefiniteness via SDP

+Here we prove that the SDP problems derived in the previous subsection can be solved efficiently and satisfy the condition for strong duality.
+To obtain this result, we will use some general facts about conic optimization problems, a large category of optimization problems that include SDP as a special case.

-Semidefinite programming is a special case of conic optimization which studies problems on minimizing a convex function over the intersection of an affine subspace and a convex cone.
-Theorem 4.2.1 of Ref. \cite{nesterov1994interior} provides the criterion of solving the conic programming problem efficiently with interior-point method.
-The conic programming problem is defined as \begin{defi} Let $E$ be a finite-dimensional vector space, $\spc K$ a closed convex pointed cone in $E$ with a nonempty interior, and $\spc L$ a linear subspace of $E$.
+Mathematically, a conic optimization problem is defined as follows: \begin{defi} Let $E$ be a finite-dimensional vector space, $\spc K$ a closed convex pointed cone in $E$ with a nonempty interior, and $\spc L$ a linear subspace of $E$.
 Let also $b \in E$ and $c \in E$.
 The data $E$, $\spc K$, $\spc L$, $b$, and $c$ define a pair of conic problems